Gilbert the Dancing Hummingbird

 Gilbert dropped from his nest to the mesquite tree to feed.
 He tried to be sneaky and prayed the boys didn’t notice him.

-The big kid saw Gilbert.
+The big kid, who wore a red shirt, Levis, and who bordered on obesity, saw Gilbert.
 He picked up a rock and flung it at the bird.

 The hummingbird rapidly ascended into the jacaranda tree and to his nest, which was built like all good hummingbird nests, in a high crook of the tree shielded from the wind and sun.
 The big kid couldn’t see the bird, but he threw rocks into the tree hoping to get lucky and strike the little hummer.